Interior Design

 Getting Started

 The Interior Design program at Buffalo State is accredited by the Council of Interior Design Accreditation, which determines the professional standards our program must meet to prepare our students for the profession.
-The curriculum is sequentially structured and courses must be taken in the order they are offered.
+The curriculum is sequentially structured, and courses must be taken in the order they are offered.

 Useful links: IDE course catalog descriptions in the undergraduate catalog and our Interior Design website.